rutherfordcraze/chronologicon/readme.md

 # Chronologicon
-v4.57 — 181029
+v4.60 — 181030

 A minimal time tracker, now rewritten for the command line.

-Chron stores in-progress logs in a temporary file in its install directory, meaning you can safely exit all terminal windows, restart your computer, and install updates while logging.
+Chronologicon records your work sessions and displays graphs based on your projects.

 Install:
 `$ pip install chronologicon`